CompGenomeLab/xr-ds-seq-snakemake/README.md

 the workflow.
 You can follow the installation steps from [the link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html).

-- Initially, you should clone the repository, navigate into the directory, and give required permissions:
+- Initially, you should clone the repository and navigate into the directory:

     ```
     git clone https://github.com/CompGenomeLab/xr-ds-seq-snakemake.git

     cd xr-ds-seq-snakemake

-    chmod 755 workflow/scripts/*
     ```

 - Next, you should create a conda environment with the defined packages.